 Students will enjoy learning about the people behind the project on the website and can follow their field trips and achievements through the online blog.
 You can sign up for the e-newsletter and social media updates too.

 Resources such as recipes and worksheets are available to photocopy alongside each activity.
-You’ll also find the fact sheets and glossary in the about section on this site very useful.
+You’ll also find the FAQs in the about section on this site very useful.

 The Australian Curriculum emphasises the use of the scientific method and understanding the endeavour of scientists themselves.
 Each topic in this book is set in Bybee’s 5Es model of science learning and comes with a hands-on element.This will allow you to engage, explore, explain, elaborate and evaluate the topic with your students.
 Space Rocks targets students ages four to seven.
 The activities in this unit may be scaled up or used as a warm up for the Origins unit lessons, designed for ages eight to twelve.